Chapter 5: Security - A Brief Introduction¶

 In the previous chapter, we created our first table intended to store business data.
 In a business application such as Odoo, one of the first questions to consider is who1 can access the data.
 Odoo provides a security mechanism to allow access to the data for specific groups of users.

-The topic of security is covered in more detail in Advanced B: ACL and Record Rules.
+The topic of security is covered in more detail in Restrict access to data.
 This chapter aims to cover the minimum required for our new module.

 Data Files (CSV)¶